hergin/CapstoneProjectTemplate/Discovery/README.md

 ## Screenshot.png
 Screenshot from meeting on Zoom.

+## Participants
+Beethoven, Peter, Ethan, Tommy, Ryan, Alicia (Client)

+## Note:
-**Note, drawing were ommited due to their presence in https://github.com/pfled/peak-visualization/tree/main.
+Drawings were ommited due to their presence in https://github.com/pfled/peak-visualization/tree/main.
 The client has instructed us to utilize existing design documentation in order to maintain consistency from previous groups.